About the School

 Yes, as a California public school, Ross Valley Charter uses the Common Core State Standards, which are woven into the students' inquiry explorations.
 RVC is also required to hire classroom teachers with California teaching credentials, and RVC students take State standardized tests.

-Transitional Kindergarten (TK) and kindergarten will follow the same hours (8:30-1:45).
+Transitional Kindergarten (TK) and kindergarten follows the same hours (8:30-1:45).
 TK students are exposed to the same curriculum, activities, and play as kindergartners, but with the expectation that the curriculum is simply exposure.
 The multi-age aspect of RVC’s classrooms provides a supportive and nurturing environment for TK students.

 Aftercare is available starting at TK/K dismissal time throughout the year (click here for details).